EGmux/IF848/README.md

 # Contents

-## Implementation of KNN and application - knn branch
+## Implementation of knn algorithm in knn.py
+## Script in main.py to analyze the College.csv dataset provided in https://www.statlearning.com/s/College.csv
+## Result of analysis in analysis.py